 - Medical: 3rd class

-In 2014, we received the Part 141 certificate, which allows the students to save time and money due to less flight time required for completion of the course.
+In 2014, we received the Part 141 certificate, which allows the students to save time and money due to less flight time required for completion of the pilot course.
 This course is also available for International Students with Student Visa support.

+If flying is your dream, the PPL is your first step.
 If you have any flight experience we can also offer training according to FAR part 61.

 A Private Pilot is an airman who has the ultimate freedom and luxury of flying wherever and whenever they choose.
 There is no need to deal with busy commercial airport terminals, TSA lines, or baggage hassles.
 You just drive to your airplane, file your flight plan, and go.
 A Private Pilot holder may purchase or rent an aircraft for business or pleasure.
-It gives them the opportunity to take an exciting journey with family and friends to enjoy the tranquility of flight.
+Pilots licence gives them the opportunity to take an exciting journey with family and friends to enjoy the tranquility of flight.
 It also gives the freedom to travel to exciting destinations such as The Bahamas, Key West, or the Rocky Mountains.
 Many pilots use their aircraft for business purposes.
 Being a Private Pilot not only limits you to fly in the United States, but allows you to use your privileges all over the world.

 This course consists of three stages which include obligatory ground and flight training.
 Each completed stage is followed by an exam administered by the chief pilot or a senior flight instructor.
 All courses are carried out in accordance with the Jeppesen Certified Training Program and Syllabus.

 During the first stage, students will learn the airframe, ground operations (pre-flight preparation), aeronautical meteorology, basic maneuvers, radio communications, and emergency procedures.
 Students must then take the stage check as well as the FAA written exam.
 Upon successful completion of both, the student will be given the opportunity to conduct their first solo-flight.